enviodev/docs/docs/terminology.md

 ### Transaction
 An action or set of actions recorded on the blockchain, typically involving the transfer of assets, execution of smart contracts, or other network interactions.
 ### TypeScript
 TypeScript is a superset of JavaScript that adds static typing and other advanced features to the language.
-It compiles down to plain JavaScript, making it compatible with existing JavaScript codebases.
+It compiles down to plain JavaScript, making it compatible with existing JavaScript codebase.
 TypeScript helps developers catch errors during development by providing type checking and improved tooling support.
 It enhances JavaScript by adding features like interfaces, classes, modules, and generics.